guilherme30072003/CRUD-WebAPI/README.md

 # CRUD-WebAPI
-It's a web application with Create, Read, Update and Delete (CRUD) operations using Go and React.
+It's a web application with Create, Read, Update and Delete (CRUD) operations using Go and Angular.